LiTrans/BSMD-ML/federated/README.md

-This experiment runs a federated learning algorithm with four nodes.
+This experiment runs a federated learning algorithm with 10 nodes, 1 chief and 9 workers.
+In broad terms the experiment follows the next steps.
+1. The chief node opens a connection socket and send the trained model to the workers nodes
+2. Ther worker nodes re-train the model with their local data and send the results to the chief node
+3. The chief node averages the results and send the average to all workers
+4. Step 2 and 3 are repeated until EPOCH = 100

 All transactions are recorded in the BSMD and we use sockets for data transfers

 The [hook.py](hook.py) file is based on the code made by [coMindOrg](https://comind.org) in particular we use the [federated-sockets](https://github.com/coMindOrg/federated-averaging-tutorials/tree/master/federated-sockets) example as reference.